 Here’s a funny story about Elon Musk buying Aidas and destroying them.

-You can also get depth from dipole speakers with open backs—where the sound radiates backward naturally.
-This is part of why people love the Magnepan sound:
+You can also get fantastic depth simply by switching to dipole speakers.
+They forego cabinets, exposing their drivers to the air both in the front and the back.
+This is part of why people love the Magnepan dipole sound:

-Now, here's a question: What happens when we put speakers all around the cabinet—even on the sides—and blast the soundstage in 360 degrees?
+Now, here's an interesting question: What happens when we put speakers all around the cabinet—even on the sides—and blast the soundstage in 360 degrees?

 That’s what the hifi brand MBL does.
 Their speakers look like this and they cost between $20K and $250K+: